-Proposal - A rigorous assessment of potential stakeholders is needed.
-The NRSP CIM model (Part 3 Resources 10) may be useful in helping to categorise communication stakeholders.
-It may not be possible to name all the communication stakeholders, nor specific individuals in the proposal.
-However, a good idea of the categories of individuals and organisations that comprise the potential communication stakeholders, with as much detail as practical, should be provided.
+Inception Report - It may not be possible to name all the communication stakeholders, nor specific individuals in the Inception Report.
+However, the report should provide a good idea of the categories of individuals and organisations who comprise the potential communication stakeholders.